 For face-to-face students, the course is assessed by means of a written paper.

-Blended learning students will follow lectures during the first two weeks of the semester and will then work on three assignments to be submitted via e-mail.
+Blended learning students will follow the lectures and will then work on assignments to be submitted via internet.

 Master degree in law